HamzaBakaran/OS-Shell-Project/README.txt

 }

 Q2:
-During a context switch, the operating system (OS) saves the context of the currently running process, including its program counter (PC), general purpose registers, stack pointer, and other state information to memory.
+During a context switch, the operating system (OS) saves the context of the currently running process, including its program counter (PC), general purpose registers, stack pointer, and otherstate information to memory.
 The OS then loads the context of a different process and starts executing it.
-This process of saving and restoring context allows the OS to switch between running processes on the same processor core.
-We generally do not want the OS to perform too many context switches because context switching is an expensive operation in terms of time and resources.
-Each context switch requires the OS to save and restore the state of a process, which takes time and consumes memory bandwidth.
-Additionally, each context switch causes the CPU's caches to be flushed, which can degrade performance.
-In environments with many processes and high contention for CPU resources, the OS may perform preemptive multitasking, where processes are preempted and their state saved to memory even if they are not blocked on I/O or waiting for a semaphore.
+This process of saving andrestoring context allows the OS to switch between running processes on the same processor core.
+We generally do not wantthe OS to perform too many context switches because context switching is an expensive operation in terms of time and resources.
+Each context switch requires the OS to save and restore the state of a process, which takes time and consumes memory bandwidth.Additionally, each context switch causes the CPU's caches to be flushed, which can degrade performance.
+In environments withmany processes and high contention for CPU resources, the OS may perform preemptive multitasking, where processes are preempted and their state saved to memory even if they are not blocked on I/O or waiting for a semaphore.
 In such cases, the OS may perform more context switches.

 How to run our shell: